Maruf025/COVID-19-TRACKER/README.md

-# React COVID TrackerCOVID-19-TRACKER
+# COVID-19-TRACKER

-This project is a single page web Application basically a Visual Dashboard used to track all the statistics about the corona virus cases around the world.
+This Project is a single-page Web Application basically a Visual Dashboard used to track all the statistics about the Corona virus cases around the world.

-In my application, I have displayed total number of cases, recoveries and deaths for each country in world.
+In my application, I have displayed the total number of cases, recoveries, and deaths for each country.

-This is a REACT based aplication to track all the statistics about the corona virus cases.
+This is a REACT-based application to track all the statistics about the Corona virus cases.